imfl/data-mining/README.md

 1. computing lower bounds to skip many unnecessary computations
 2. using randomized local search within each column of the matrix

-### How To
+### Instructions

-An instruction on how to compile and use my code, and a full description of the source files and the accompanying data set is here (PDF).
+The instructions on how to compile and use my code, and a full description of every source file and the accompanying data set is here (PDF).

 ### Summary